Ron Heller (tight end)

-Early years
+Early life

 Born in Grass Valley, California, he moved with his family to Clark Fork in north Idaho when he was 12, and graduated from Clark Fork High School in 1981, in a senior class of 18.
 He was a three-sport standout in football (All-state), basketball (All-state), and track (won the state title in the 200-meter dash).
 He played in an 8-man league in football.

 Heller accepted a football scholarship to Oregon State University.
-He played for the Beavers from 1981–85, where he played as a nose guard (freshman) and linebacker (sophomore and junior), before being switched to tight end as a senior.
+He played for the Beavers from 1981 to 1985, where he played as a nose guard (freshman) and linebacker (sophomore and junior), before being switched to tight end as a senior.

 In 2005, he was inducted into the Idaho Athletic Hall of Fame.

 Professional career

 Dallas Cowboys

-Heller was not selected in the 1986 NFL Draft and was signed as an undrafted free agent by the Dallas Cowboys.
+Heller was not selected in the 1986 NFL draft and was signed as an undrafted free agent by the Dallas Cowboys.
 He was released before the start of the season.